- Published on

 Small, Autonomous Teams with Clear Ownership

-- Independent deployment pipelines
+- Independent deployment capabilities via feature flags

 - Separate Slack channels and standups